wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/adaptive-cards-create-engaging-messages/includes/7-exercise-microsoft-teams.md

 gulp ngrok-serve
 ```

-Refresh the Microsoft Teams interface and select the new button **Change Video ID (AdaptiveCard)**.
+Refresh the Microsoft Teams interface and select the button **Change Video ID**.
 Microsoft Teams will open a task module with the rendered Adaptive Card:

 ![Screenshot of the Adaptive Card rendered in a task module](../media/07-test-rendered-adaptive-card.png)